solvemate2018/CInema-XX/README.md

                  with the preauthorize annotations, created some services, created all entities + repos, ect.

                 Bartosz Kochanski ( https://github.com/bart758 )
-                  Mostly participated in: integration tests for the endpoints/controllers, making most endpoints(The one for projection, theater and category), making some services for category and genre and projection, fixing errors.
+                  Mostly participated in: Creating integration tests for the endpoints/controllers, making most endpoints(The one for projection, theater and category), making some services for category and genre and projection, fixing errors.